appfast-io/docs/docs/settings/declare-info.md

 :::tip

 Click on the Appfast logo (circled in red in the image above) or click here to review your projects.
-You can also create, rename, delete or preview projects at this page.
+You can also create, rename, delete or preview projects on this page.

 :::